 The only thing that is not so great is its value for alcohol.
 The Indonesian government has put heavy taxation on imported liquor.
-So even a low quality of imported wine will cost about $20.
+So even a low-quality imported wine will cost about $20.
 Local beer is around $1.5- $3 at a beach bar or restaurant, whereas imported beers are twice the price.

 The nightlife of Indonesia is popular among tourists.
 The big cities like Jakarta and Bali have numerous discotheques and clubs.
 The annual Djakarta Warehouse Project (DWP) is hosted by Indonesia, one of the biggest dance music festivals in Asia.

 Each of the vast Indonesian islands has at least one international airport.
-The biggest and busiest airport in Indonesia is Soekarno – Hatta International Airport, which is located in Tangerang.
+The biggest and busiest airport in Indonesia is Soekarno – Hatta International Airport, located in Tangerang.

-Tourists holding passports from 169 countries and territories are eligible to enter and remain in Indonesia without a visa for 30 days.
+Tourists holding passports from 169 countries and territories can enter and remain in Indonesia without a visa for 30 days.